 Sydney, Nova Scotia Canada.
 Another cold rainy day!
 This is the World’s Largest Fiddle on the Sydney waterfront.
 The fiddle and bow reach a height of 60 feet!
 It was designed and constructed by Cyril Hearn in 2005 as a tribute to the folk music and traditions of the province’s Celtic community.

-The bagpipe was brought from Scotland and continue to maintain the Gaelic culture and tradition.
+The bagpipe was brought from Scotland.
+It is still popular and continues the Gaelic culture and tradition.

 We played team trivia.
 Our Team Beth (since it is everything Beth this week), won the Team trivia!
 The Fletcher competitive spirit lives on!
 We won tulips for our first place prize!